-During their site visit to Cobleskill, members of the Committee heard from local professionals who work in the health and human service continuum, law enforcement, and early childhood education.
-The conversations between the Committee and community stakeholders underscored the need for attention to and spreading public awareness of ACEs.
+During their site visit to Cobleskill, members of the Committee heard from a myriad of local professionals who work in the health and human service continuum, law enforcement, and early childhood education.
+The conversations between the Committee and community stakeholders underscored the benefits of drawing attention to and spreading public awareness of ACEs.